 - It can utilize the full potential of a parallel computing system by dividing the simulation domain into smaller subdomains and distributing them for each processor.

-- This tool is highly portable because it is made upon C++.
+- This tool is highly portable because it is made in C++.

 - Built-in support for CUDA and OpenCL GPU rendering system.